-OPEN CLOUD: SUSTAINABLE RESOURCES & FINANCES: Ensure that adequate and equitable funding is available for development and implementation of ISE programs and that funding is accessible to all schools and teachers to provide quality education for all students and communities regardless of socioeconomic status.
+OPEN CLOUD: SUSTAINABLE RESOURCES & FINANCES: Ensure that adequate and equitable funding is available for development and implementation of ISE programs.
+It is essential that funding is accessible to all schools and teachers to provide quality education for all students and communities regardless of socioeconomic status.

 MEASURABLE GOALS: Develop specific, measurable, and realistic goals and targets for promoting equity, diversity, and inclusion in science education.
-This helps ensure that children and youth are receiving a high-quality inclusive education that is aligned with national and international benchmarks.
+This helps ensure children and youth are receiving a high-quality inclusive education that is aligned with national and international benchmarks.

-NETWORK AND STRATEGIC ALLIANCES: Promote collaboration and partnerships among schools, universities, museums and other relevant organizations to share resources, knowledge and expertise.
-A viable and sustainable network that provides protection, visibility, active social engagement and community empowerment in vulnerable situations cannot be built alone, but by connecting a variety of stakeholders who support an invisible (but strong and enduring) network of opportunities, initiatives and social actors.
+NETWORK AND STRATEGIC ALLIANCES: Promote collaboration and partnerships among schools, universities, museums, and other relevant organizations to share resources, knowledge, and expertise.
+A viable and sustainable network that provides protection, visibility, active social engagement and community empowerment in vulnerable situations cannot be built alone; success requires connecting a variety of stakeholders who support an invisible (but strong and enduring) network of opportunities, initiatives, and social actors.

-RESEARCH & TRANSPARENT MONITORING: Monitoring is key to detect patterns and gaps in data to promote, boost or revise ill-fitted policies.
-Especially for issues related to inclusion, taking into account transparent procedures may be of help to allow detecting issues that otherwise would pass undetected.
-In this sense transparency may go hand - in-hand with co-participation and co-design of a diversity of stakeholders sensitised with these issues (or affected by them).
+RESEARCH & TRANSPARENT MONITORING: Monitoring is essential to detect patterns and gaps in data to promote, boost, or revise ill-fitted policies.
+For issues related to inclusion, taking into account transparent procedures may be of help to allow detecting issues that otherwise would pass undetected.
+In this sense transparency may go hand-in-hand with coparticipation and codesign of a variety of stakeholders sensitized to these issues (or affected by them).

-ROUND TABLE: To gain a better understanding of the issues at stake in promoting inclusion through active (anti-sexist, anti-racist, anti-disability, etc.) initiatives, it is important to provide an opportunity to look at the situation from a broader perspective and include a plurality of voices at the highest levels.
+ROUNDTABLES: To gain a better understanding of the issues at stake in promoting inclusion through active (antisexist, antiracist, antidisability, etc.) initiatives, it is important to provide an opportunity to look at the situation from a broader perspective and include a plurality of voices at the highest levels.
 To promote inclusion at the societal level and raise awareness, it is important to create the context in which such awareness is possible and even required.
-This may mean introducing or allowing new debates to occur on a social level by establishing public forums and panels to identify and address key challenges and barriers to inclusive science education.
+This may mean introducing or allowing new debates to occur on a social level by establishing public forums and panels to identify and address key challenges and barriers to ISE.

-ACTIONS AND MECHANISMS

-TO IMPLEMENT CHANGE
+ACTIONS AND MECHANISMS TO IMPLEMENT CHANGE